 Initiating a digital transformation is essential to prevent stagnation.
 However, it takes a strategic, scalable approach to ensure you don’t outpace your means for sustainable growth.

 Here is what you need to know about navigating a digital transformation in your organization.

 A digital transformation is the replacement of archaic technologies and protocols with a newer alternative at a high-level overview.

 Unfortunately, we live in a fast-paced digital society where “archaic” could be defined as something from just 10 years ago.
 This rapid evolution puts businesses in a precarious position.
 Do you invest heavy resources in advancement or risk being outpaced by the competition?

-It is important to understand that a plethora of focal points falls under the digital transformation umbrella.
+It is important to understand that many focal points fall under the digital transformation umbrella.
 Your company’s digital transformation could look dramatically different from your competition’s, or the industry as a whole.
-It all depends on when your business last implemented changes, how the company is evolving, and your future goals.
+It depends on when your business last implemented changes, how the company is evolving, and your future goals.

 Before making any changes within the organization, it is necessary to review the existing tools, processes, systems, and protocols.
 Prepare to conduct an audit on your business to outline what is currently working and what areas offer opportunities for improvement.